Tips for growing and caring for mesclun, plus our favorite recipes come harvest time

 When clipping, leave 1 to 2 inches of the plants in the ground so that they regrow for another harvest.

 Feed with an organic fertilizer after shearing.

-And in 6 weeks or so, when you’re ready to harvest, use mesclun in any recipe where you’d use a mix of baby lettuces from
+And in 6 weeks or so, when you’re ready to harvest, use mesclun in any recipe where you’d use a mix of baby lettuces from the store.

 Baked Goat Cheese with Spring Lettuce Salad